 The Cactus make system provides a mechanism for generating a Thorn Guide containing separate chapters for each thorn and arrangement in your configuration.
 The documentation provided for an individual thorn, obviously depends on what the thorn authors added, but the Thorn Guide is a good place to first look for special instructions on how to run and interpret the output from a thorn.
 Details about parameters, grid variables and scheduling are automatically read from a thorn's CCL files and included in the Thorn Guide.
-To construct a Thorn Guide for the configuration <config> use gmake <config>-ThornGuide or to make a Thorn Guide for all the thorns in the arrangements directory gmake <config>.
+To construct a Thorn Guide for the configuration config> use or to make a Thorn Guide for all the thorns in the arrangements directory